stanford-crfm/levanter/docs/Levanter-1.0-Release.md

 We are excited to announce the release of [Levanter](https://github.com/stanford-crfm/levanter), a new [JAX](https://github.com/google/jax)-based codebase for training foundation models.
 Levanter is designed to be legible, scalable, and reproducible:

-1. Legible: Levanter comes with a new named tensor library named Haliax that makes it easy to write legible, composable deep learning code, while still being high performance.
+1. **Legible**: Levanter comes with a new named tensor library named Haliax that makes it easy to write easy-to-follow, composable deep learning code, while still being high performance.
-2. Scalable: Levanter is designed to scale to large models, and to be able to train on a variety of hardware, including GPUs and TPUs.
+2. **Scalable**: Levanter is designed to scale to large models, and to be able to train on a variety of hardware, including GPUs and TPUs.
-3. Reproducible: Levanter is bitwise deterministic, meaning that the same configuration will always produce the same results, even in the face of preemption and resumption.
+3. **Reproducible**: Levanter is bitwise deterministic, meaning that the same configuration will always produce the same results, even in the face of preemption and resumption.

 Today, we're releasing the Levanter v1.0, along with [tutorials](https://colab.research.google.com/drive/1TiTcQQ4V5mopbgCu1SVl-oqJtXn7rFnC) and checkpoints for a number of models, including new architectures, on our [Hugging Face Hub](https://huggingface.co/stanford-crfm) page.
+(Please see John Thickstun and coauthors' [blog post](https://crfm.stanford.edu/2023/06/16/anticipatory-music-transformer.html) super-cool work on the Anticipatory Music Transformer, which is one of the models we've trained with Levanter.)

 We hope that Levanter will be useful to the community, and we welcome contributions and feedback.
 Please join us on [GitHub](https://github.com/stanford-crfm/levanter) or on the (unofficial) [JAX LLM Discord](https://discord.gg/CKazXcbbBm)!